 A DLT is nothing more than a shared database.
 By its very nature it is decentralised and therefore no central authority is required in order to achieve consensus amongst users.
-In DLTs, due to the cryptographic nature of the private address \footnote{https://laurencetennant.com/papers/anonymity-iota.pdf}, transactions are pseudo-anonymous.
-This ensures that users are able to protect their privacy behind a large number of transactions \cite{cryptoprivacy}.
-Of course, it is still feasible to trace back the original transaction and the true owner but, through randomization of the address, it is possible to make it expensive for malicious entities to trace the transactions.
-This makes DLTs robust from a privacy perspective, while at the same time allowing for the issuing of digital identities.
-Transactions in DLTs can be encrypted.
-This allows every agent to manage access to the data present in their own transactions.
-In our setting the only requirement is that the ownership of the tokens needs to remain accessible to the compliance control algorithms, whereas other information (e.g., user quality of service, statistics on the usage of the system) can be encrypted.
+In DLTs, transactions are pseudo-anonymous \footnote{https://laurencetennant.com/papers/anonymity-iota.pdf}, and their content can be encrypted.
+This allows every agent to own and manage access to the data present in their own transactions.
+In our setting the only requirement is that the ownership of the tokens, used in the control, needs to remain visible to the compliance control algorithms, whereas other information (e.g., user quality of service, statistics on the usage of the system) can be encrypted.
 This allows each user to maintain ownership of their data and to use them as they please (e.g., to monetize them at a later stage).
-Moreover, due to their intrinsic consensus mechanism, DLTs are also immutable (meaning that it is not possible for single users to alter the content of previous transactions) and resistant to doublespending (a potential flaw in a digital cash scheme in which the same single digital token can be spent more than once). {All these properties make DLTs the ideal infrastructure for a distributed compliance system.} Accordingly, the basic idea is to use digital tokens pegged at a stable fixed value, in the form of a cryptocurrency, to nudge users to comply with a social contract $E$.
 Token balances, and records of compliance on the ledger, associated with digital identities are the basis of the compliance system.